 “Nothing in this world happens unless white folks says it happens.
 The lies they tell each other sound better to them than the truth does when it comes out of our mouths.”

-― James McBride, Deacon King Kong
+― Deacon King Kong